 The University medical, dental and vision plans are three separate plans.
 You can choose to enroll in all or some of the plans.
 You can also enroll different dependents in different plans.
 You must be enrolled in order to enroll dependents.
 The medical and dental premiums are deducted before taxes.

-University employees are covered through the Blue Cross Blue Shield of Nebraska (BCBSNE), Preferred Provider Option Plan.
+University employees are covered through UMR, a United Health Care company, with a Preferred Provider Option Plan.
 It includes:

 - In Network and Out of Network Benefits

-- Three Premium/Deductible Options – Low, Basic and High
+- Four Premium/Deductible Options – Low, Basic, High and a Qualified High Deductible Health Plan

 - Family deductible (two individual deductibles)